AlokPatiUpadhyay/tasksubmit/README.md

 I as a admin can add new admin

-Non-fuctional
+I as a mobile user can login - create webapi for login

+###Non-fuctional

 Include prerequisites and steps to launch in README

-The API should be implemented using .NET Core framework (ideally the newest stable version)
+The Application should be implemented using .NET Core framework (ideally the newest stable version)

-The API must have some sort of persistance layer(MSSQL)
+The Application must have some sort of persistance layer(MSSQL)

+Implement JWT Token for login API and return accesstoken and refresh token to user

-The time for the solution
+##The time for the solution

 Submit solution within 5 days